nosas/blog/keras_tuner_tensorboard/article.md

 x = layers.Dropout(rate)(x)
 ```

-Additional hyperparameters tuning could include the number of layers (convolutional/pooling/dropout), optimizer algorithm, and learning rate, but I will not cover these here.
+Additional hyperparameter tunings could include the number of layers (convolutional/pooling/dropout), optimizer algorithm, and learning rate, but I will not cover these here.

+Before we start tuning the hyperparameters, let's discuss what KerasTuner does and how it helps ML engineers.

+## KerasTuner

+KerasTuner is a general-purpose hyperparameter tuning library.
+KerasTuner is well integrated with Keras, allowing for hyperparameter tuning with minimal code changes.
+It truly is a powerful, yet simple, library.

+We can begin tuning with three easy steps:

+1. Create a function that returns a Keras model with the desired hyperparameters to be tuned
+2. Define a KerasTuner search instance of `Hyperband`, `BayesianOptimization`, or `RandomSearch`
+3. Execute the search and investigate the results

+Pretty simple, right?
+Let's take a look at how can implement the above steps.